ivo-menezes/project_g3/docs/modelling_design/user_stories/us004/US004_RequirementsEngineering.md

 *Input Data:*

-- Enter a name or choose all users.
+- Choose all users, with option of using an attribute.

 *Output Data:*

-- A list of one or all users and respective status.
+- A list of all users and respective status, depending on the search choice.